byuflowlab/OpenMDAO.jl/docs/src/dev_docs.md

 # Developer Docs

 ## How to Release a New Version

+> **Note**
+> This process will hopefully be considerably simplified once OpenMDAO.jl and OpenMDAOCore.jl are added to the Julia General registry.

 It's a bit tricky to release a new version of OpenMDAO.jl, since this repository contains 3 separate software packages: the Julia packages OpenMDAOCore.jl and OpenMDAO.jl, and the Python package omjlcomps.
 Here's how to do it.